Manmohan Attavar: Work

+Awards

+He received the Padma Shri in 1998 from the government of India.
 Attavar is a recipient of several awards such as Dr. M. H. Marigowda National Award, APEDA Award, Golden Jubilee International Award of the International Chrysanthemum Society, California and ISF Award.
 The Government of Karnataka awarded him the Rajyotsava Prashasthi in 1991.

-He received the Padma Shri, the fourth highest civilian award from the Government of India in 1998 for his contributions to the field of Horticulture.
+Personal life

 Attavar was married to Mamtha who has since died, leaving him with their two children.

 Subsequent to her death, he donated a women's theatre block to CSI Lombard Memorial Hospital, Udupi and the hospital has named the facility as Martha Mamatha Attavar Memorial Block.